 3. Take on the world’s biggest drop at Kaituna river whitewater rafting

 One for the adrenaline junkies and actually, after doing it this is suitable for so many people!
 With the worlds highest commercially rafted waterfall at 7meters, Kaituna river is a challenge you can’t leave Rotorua without taking on.
 The company we booked with were great & made us feel so at ease, allowing us to enjoy it rather than being paranoid we were going to certain death!
 We’re happy to say it was completely fine and so much fun!
 We go our tickets here.

-Another hidden gem that you can do for free!
+Another of the many Rotorua attractions that you can do for free!
 Back in the 60s, people in Rotorua decided to plant loads of redwoods for business purposes (it’s one of the best timber on the market).
-The result of that decision is an incredibly beautiful forest that you can explore by yourself following one of the three well-signed treks.
+The result of that decision is an incredibly beautiful forest that you can explore by yourself following one of the three well-signed treks or even go on the skyline walk, a series of hanging bridges on the top trees.
 Getting there is easy: a short bus ride on bus #3 or a 40 min walk from the town centre.
 Once there, you can decide if you want to add in the the stunning (though pricey) tree top walk.
 Cost: free trek, Treewalk from £15/$29NZ.

 5. Wai-O-Tapu volcanic land

 If you’ve previously visited volcanic landscapes you’ll know how surreal they can be.
 Well, go to Wai-O-Tapu and you’ll find another level of surreal views.
 Tapu is sacred in Maori, a clear hint of what to expect there: dozens of steaming holes, springs, mud pools, steaming lakes and the phenomenal Champagne pool & it’s relative, the arsenic pool.
 A great day out!
 Get your tickets with transfer from/to Rotorua here